audiBookning/Angular-3d-with-math-gl-and-svg.js/README.md

   - Svg3D is the main service and deals mainly with instancianting Object3d and the rendering and animation in the svg tag

   - Object3d deals with the 3d maths and geometry.
-At this time its only geometry is a cube.
+At this time it is only geometry is a cube.

     - note that the streching is done on world coordinate system, not the model.
 This needs to change in the future, if ones plans to have a better interaction with the 3d objects.